concourse/rfcs/074-k8s-storage/proposal.md

 The [`external-provisioner`](https://github.com/kubernetes-csi/external-provisioner) will call `Controller.CreateVolume`.
 In this case `CreateVolume` will generate an ID for tracking the volume.

-With the PVC "created" (from the perspective of Kubernetes), a user can now reference the PVC in a Pod.
+With the PVC "created" (from the perspective of Kubernetes), Concourse can now reference the PVC in a Pod.

 ```yaml
 apiVersion: v1